Does Coffee Worsen Allergies? What the Science Says

 Symptoms of coffee-induced anaphylaxis can vary from mild to severe and may include hives, itching, swelling of the face or throat, difficulty breathing, wheezing, dizziness, rapid heartbeat, abdominal pain, nausea, vomiting, and even loss of consciousness.
 In some cases, the reaction may be so severe that it requires immediate medical attention.

 Diagnosing coffee-induced anaphylaxis can be challenging because it requires careful evaluation by a healthcare professional.
-A thorough medical history combined with allergy testing such as skin prick tests or blood tests may be necessary to determine if coffee is indeed the trigger for the allergic reaction.
+A thorough medical history combined with allergy testing, such as skin prick tests or b, blood tests, may be necessary to determine if coffee is indeed the trigger for the allergic reaction.

 Discovering Non-Allergenic Coffee Alternatives for Coffee Lovers